yireo/Yireo_GoogleTagManager2/TESTING.md

     npm install
     npx playwright test --project=Yireo_GoogleTagManager2

+Tests that put a product in the cart need a catalog.
+A bare Magento install has none, in which case the `addtocart` endpoint reports `No product found.`.
+Seed a single simple product and category with:

+    php vendor/yireo/magento2-googletagmanager2/Test/Playwright/seed-catalog.php
+    bin/magento indexer:reindex
+    bin/magento cache:flush

 The folder `Test/Playwright/lib` contains test objects for the GTM `dataLayer`.
 The `test` exported from `lib/gtm-objects.ts` adds a `dataLayer` fixture, which stubs all requests to `googletagmanager.com` so that GTM itself does not modify the `dataLayer`: